-Section 1.9: Records Relating to the Post Office in Ireland
+Section 1.9 Records Relating to the Post Office in Ireland

-For the period pre 1835 see the England and Wales records described in Section 1.1 on page eight.
+For the period before 1835 see the England and Wales records described in Section 1.1 on page 8.

-Check the Irish Index volumes listed in section 3.3 on page 45.
+Check the Irish Index volumes listed in section 3.3 on page 53.
 Search entries by name and location.
-These volumes also contain appointments and some retirements, but mainly special cases and officers such as Postmasters.
+These volumes also contain appointments and some retirements, but mainly for special cases and staff such as Postmasters.

-Check the Irish Index volumes listed on page 46.
+Check the Irish Index volumes listed on page 53.